 Release your reader survey when your brand is at a plateau – not just with numbers growth – but more with content generation.
 You don’t want to conduct a reader survey after you’ve launched a whole new series.
 You should conduct your survey after you’ve run a new feature for a few months.
 I also strongly recommend that you do a reader survey several months before you start working with a designer.

 How to Conduct a Blog Reader Survey

 Responses will depend on how well you set up your poll.
 The approaching I’m sharing with you makes your survey evergreen.
 So even after you have “run” the survey, you can still gather feedback from your readers on your site.

-- Create a survey using Google Forms.
-You will always use the same reader survey questionnaire and form so that you can compile feedback over an extended period.
+- Create a survey using Google Forms or any other preferred survey method.
+You will always use the same reader survey questionnaire so that you can compile feedback over an extended period.